 In 2017 a new route was envisaged.
 Much longer than the original route, it avoids all private property by remaining exclusively on crown land and a few unopened road allowances.
 The location is isolated, the terrain is challenging, and some of the hills are suited to expert skiers only.
 Portions of the route are now mapped, cleared, and blazed.
 Beyond the Mad Nordic trails none of it is groomed.

 Mad Western has three distinct sections, which are described below.
 It can be accessed by vehicle from either end as well as three intermediate locations, two of which offer parking.
 The names of the sections and trails are provisional.
 Cell coverage is intermittent, so preloading of map data is advised.
-At this point in time only the Fergus section is ready for use.
+As of 2021 roughly half of the trail has been cleared and is ready for use.

 |Red Pine||3.6 km||Groomed ski trail|

-The second section includes three trails covering a total of 7.3km.
-From Ferguson Lake Road, Woody's trail meets up with an old dirt bike trail, which climbs over a few hills as it follows alongside a creek for about 2km before reaching Mountainside Hunt Camp.
-This hunt camp is privately owned, but located on crown land.
+The second section includes four trails which cover a distance of 7.4km between Ferguson Lake Road and Centennial Lake Road.
+After crossing the road, Fergus leads another 800m before connecting to Woody's.
+This old hydro road and dirt bike trail climbs over a few hills as it follows alongside a creek for a little over 2km before reaching Mountainside Hunt Camp.
+(This hunt camp is privately owned, but located on crown land.
+Daytime and overnight usage for skiers is in the works!)
 The next trail, Pipe Dream, leads south from the camp.
 After crossing a small creek, it climbs a long and gentle rise, and then descends into a series of small swamps.
 Eventually it joins an old logging road and the route turns right.
 The Shaw Road trail is gently rolling for almost 2km, and terminates after a long gentle descent at Centennial Lake Road.
-There is a small (unplowed!) parking area at the end of Shaw Road, and limited parking is possible a few dozen meters from this location along Chimo Road South.
+There is a small unplowed parking area at the end of Shaw Road, and limited parking is possible a few dozen meters from this location along Chimo Road South.

 This final and most challenging section requires navigation by GPS.
 At 23km it is by far the longest section of the route.
-The first two trails navigate the private lands straddling Kennelly Mountain Road.
-The central portion is not yet explored.
-Some difficult parts may need to be cleared and blazed, but the plan is to stick to pre-existing trails and areas that allow easy passage.
+The first two trails navigate between the private lands straddling Kennelly Mountain Road.
+Parts of the central portion are not yet explored.

 Starting from the Shaw Road clearing, Whoa Nelly immediately branches left before traversing down a large and very steep hill masquerading as a cliff.
 Much of the traverse is skiable, but one short switchback is extremely challenging.
 At the bottom of the hill the trail quickly enters an unopened road allowance.
 The land on either side of the trail is private property, so please stay on the trail.
 The large swamp just before Kennelly Mountain Road may not be completely frozen over in the early winter.
 Although Kennelly Mountain Road is winter maintained, it is quite narrow so parking is not possible at this location.